 To assist you in planning, we can let you know of the following:

 The wait will be shorter if you are able to attend daytime sessions.

-Couples Counselling: Our wait list for couple’s counselling is currently full.
-We anticipate that daytime video sessions will be available soon.
+Couples Counselling: Our wait list for couple’s counselling is full.
+We are currently unable to add new names to the couple's wait list.

-Family Counselling: Our wait list for family counselling is currently full.
+Family Counselling: Our wait list for family counselling is full.